 As you have a professional and Robo-Advisor, your portfolio is continually managed and rebalanced automatically as needed.

 Justwealth offers over 70 different account options, giving you the option to find a solution that works best for you.
-They have chosen over 40 ETFs to create the best portfolios possible for a variety of investment accounts and goals.
+In addition, they have chosen over 40 ETFs to create the best portfolios possible for various investment accounts and goals.

 When choosing your account type, you have many options.
-You can create a portfolio for RESP, RRSP, TSFA, target-date accounts, and more.
+For example, you can create a portfolio for RESP, RRSP, TSFA, target-date accounts, and more.